top of page

 There's no limit on how much you can spend on Facebook ads, but if it's not yielding positive results, it may be time to look elsewhere for better results.

-3. No Longer Getting any New Engagements or Leads:
+3. No Longer Getting Any New Engagements or Leads:

 If your campaigns have stopped generating any new likes or leads, it's likely due to two things: